Competing Persuaders in Zero-Sum Games: Supplementary Appendix B: Extensions

 As $\Gamma_{-j}$ pools $\Omega'$, there exists $y \in supp[\Gamma]$ for which $y_1,y_2>0$.
 Such a $y$ must fall inside the set $(\Delta^{int}(\{1,2\}) \cup \{y \in \Delta^1(\{1,2\}): y_2>0\})$ (any point in the completement of this set assigns probability $0$ to at least one of states $1,2$.).
 This implies that there are $y \in (\Delta^{int}(\{1,2\}) \cup \{y \in \Delta^1(\{1,2\}): y_2>0\})$ for which $p_j(y)>0$ and $y_1>0$.
 As $y_1' \geq 0$ for all $y' \in \Delta(\Omega)$, the integral on the righthand side of equation \ref{delta_W_final} is strictly positive.
 As $c<0$, we have $\lim_{x \rightarrow \delta_2}\nabla_v W_j(x) <0$.

 But as $W_j(\delta_2)=0$, this implies that for some $x^* \in \Delta(\{1,2\})$ close enough to $\delta_2$, we must have $W_j(x^*)>0$, contradicting Lemma 1.

 \end{proof}

-Condition \ref{condition1} holding on each edge for some sender is a sufficient condition for full revelation in any equilibrium.
+Condition \ref{condition1} holding on each edge for some sender is a sufficient condition for full revelation in any equilibrium:

-\begin{theorem2} If for every pair of states $l$ and $k$ there exists a sender $i$ such that $u_i$ satisfies Condition \ref{condition1} on $\Delta(\{l,k\})$ then the state is fully revealed in every equilibrium in which senders choose experiments from $G$. \end{theorem2}
+\textbf{Proposition \ref{prop_inf}.} \emph{If for every pair of states $l$ and $k$ there exists a sender $i$ such that $u_i$ satisfies Condition \ref{condition1} on $\Delta(\{l,k\})$ then the state is fully revealed in every equilibrium in which senders choose experiments from $G$.}

 \begin{proof} If for every pair $l,k$ there is a sender with $u_i$ satisfying Condition \ref{condition1} on $\Delta(\{l,k\})$, then by Proposition \ref{prop_pooling_inf}, no pair of states is pooled in any equilibrium.
 Hence w.p. $1$ the posterior assigns positive probability to only $1$ state and hence must fully reveal that state. \end{proof}